Jonathan Bamba: Lille

-On 2 July 2018, Bamba signed a five year deal with Lille OSC.
+On 2 July 2018, Bamba signed a five-year deal with Lille OSC.
 On 11 August 2018, Bamba made his competitive debut for Lille and scored the final goal of the match in the 3–1 Ligue 1 home win over Stade Rennais.
 Two weeks later, he played his third Ligue 1 match for Lille and took his 2018–19 Ligue 1 goal tally to three when he scored two goals in the 3–0 Ligue 1 home win over Guingamp.
 On 30 September, Bamba scored two goals (including a penalty) in the final six minutes of the match in the 3–0 Ligue 1 home win over Marseille.
 On 6 October, he took his 2018–19 Ligue 1 goal tally to seven (he had scored only seven Ligue 1 goals during the entire 2017–18 season) when he scored two goals again and assisted Nicolas Pépé's goal in a 3–1 Ligue 1 home win over Saint-Étienne.

 After a cancelled 2019–20 Ligue 1 season because of the COVID-19 pandemic, Bamba became confirmed as a regular starter, as Lille won their fourth league title during the 2020–21 season, being in the field in all league games.

 During the 2021–22 Lille OSC season, he participated in the 1–0 win against PSG in the Trophée des Champions, with the club winning that trophy for the first time ever.
 Later, he helped the team to get out of the 2021–22 UEFA Champions League group stage and played against Chelsea in round of 16.

+Celta

+On 18 July 2023, Bamba signed with La Liga club Celta.

+Chicago Fire

+On 21 January 2025, Bamba moved to Major League Soccer side Chicago Fire on a three-year deal.

 International career

-Thanks to his origins, Bamba could choose to represent either France or Ivory Coast internationally.
+Bamba was born in France and is of Ivorian descent.
+He is a dual-national, and was able to choose to represent either France or Ivory Coast internationally.

-After representing the former country at various youth levels, he switched his allegiance to the latter in March 2023, as he accepted a call-up to the Ivorian senior national team for two Africa Cup of Nations qualification matches against Comoros.
+After representing France at various youth levels, he switched his allegiance to the latter in March 2023, as he accepted a call-up to the Ivorian senior national team for two Africa Cup of Nations qualification matches against Comoros.